Post Market Insights.

-Post Market Insights our solution to your Post Market Surveillance challenge
+Our solution to your wound care Post-Market Surveillance challenge

-Under the EU Medical Device Regulation (MDR 2017/745), particularly Annex XIV, Part B, manufacturers are required to implement and maintain a robust Post-Market Surveillance (PMS) system for every medical device.
+Under the EU Medical Device Regulation (MDR 2017/745), Annex XIV, Part B, manufacturers must establish and maintain a comprehensive Post-Market Surveillance (PMS) system for every device they place on the market.

-This is not a one-off exercise but an ongoing process tailored to the risk classification and intended use of the device, aimed at continuously updating the clinical evidence and safety profile throughout the product lifecycle.
+This is not a one-time compliance task but a continuous process, proportionate to the device’s risk class and intended use, designed to ensure that the clinical evidence and safety profile remain current throughout the product lifecycle.

 User Surveys